 Marni Panas is a proud parent to two amazing boys.

-Marni has recently received her Bachelor’s Degree in Health Administration and is currently working towards her Master Degree with a focus on Equity Studies.
+Marni has holds a Bachelor’s Degree in Health Administration and is currently working towards her Canadian Certified Inclusion Professional designation.

 Marni has been invited to share her experiences and expertise in community engagement, facilitation, Patient & Family Centred Care, bereavement and loss, and inclusive health and cultural safety for LGBTQ* patients and their families locally, nationally and internationally.
 She is a regular lecturer at Edmonton’s universities.
-She has consulted with the City of Edmonton, Edmonton Police Service, MacEwan University, local school boards, community services organizations, health care professional colleges and societies, corrections facilities, corporations, and other institutions on public engagement and development of inclusive spaces and services for our diverse population.
+She has consulted with the various levels of government, law enforcement, universities, local school boards, community services organizations, health care professional colleges and societies, corrections facilities, corporations, and other institutions on public engagement and development of inclusive spaces and services for our diverse population.
 She often appears in local and national media discussing a variety of topics that affect the community in which she lives.
-She appeared regularly as a member of the CTV Morning Live (Edmonton) political panel and currently appears as a member of the CityTV (Edmonton) Dinner Television parent panel.
 Marni has also made appearances on CNN and The BBC.

 As an engaged member of her community, Marni received the Human Rights award from the John Humphrey Centre for Peace and Human Rights, nominated as an Edmonton YWCA Woman of Distinction and named a Camrose Composite High School Alumnus of Distinction for her commitment to creating a community where diversity is not only accepted, but celebrated.
 A community that is safe for others to be their authentic selves.

 Below are many of the organizations who have engaged with Marni’s services:

 - Alberta’s Office of the Child and Youth Advocate